RysteQ/Internet-Safety/README.md

 This small guide explains how to stay **safe** on the internet.
 I made this because of my bad experience with being online and meeting all the wrong people resulting in me getting doxed.

-This sort tutorial will be separated in different rules, going from easy to implement to more inconvenient rules to follow.
+This short tutorial will be separated in different rules, going from easy to implement to more inconvenient rules to follow.

 Also, do **not** take this tutorial as the golden standard, there are far better tutorials out there with a quick google search on how to stay safe, this document covers what **I believe** everyone should follow at the very least to stay safe online.